-Sit back, relax and take a ride aboard the Shelburne Falls Trolley Museum Trolley Car 10.
+Sit back, relax and take a ride aboard the Shelburne Falls Trolley Car 10.

 You have now travelled with me the whole length of this unique trolley ride at the Shelburne Falls Trolley Museum.
 We will now ride back before starting to take the pictures.

-This person is going to get a handcar ride.
+This person is going to have a handcar ride.

 A hand car photo runby at the Shelburne Falls Trolley Museum.

-MBTA PCC car 3399 by Pullman Standard in Worcester in 1951.
-This one will used used as a part source for the other PCC car here.
+Massachusetts Bay Transit Authority PCC car 3399 by Pullman-Standard in Worcester in 1951.
+This one will used as a part source for PCC car 3321.

 Putting away the hand car.